keio-bcl/bitcoin/README-BSAFE.md

     make
     make install # optional

-We provide Debian 9 specific build instructure in the below for your convinience.
+We provide Debian 9 and Ubuntu 18.04 LTS specific build steps in the below for your convinience.

 Running the daemon